An Escape from Vardanyan's Theorem: Arithmetical semantics

-We wish to interpret the strictly positive formulas in the language of $\QRC$ as parametrized axiomatizations of arithmetical theories extending $\isig{1}$.
-Let $\tauisig(u)$ be a standard axiomatization of $\isig{1}$.
+We wish to interpret the strictly positive formulas in the language of $\QRC$ as parameterized axiomatizations of arithmetical theories extending $\isig{1}$.
+Let $\tau$ be a bounded axiomatization of a sound c.e.~base theory $T$ extending $\isig{1}$.

-A realization $\cdot^\star$ interprets each $n$-ary relation symbol $S(\vec{x}, \vec{c})$ as an $(n+1)$-ary $\Sigma_1$ formula $\sigma(u, \vec{y},\allowbreak \vec{z})$ in the language of arithmetic, where $\vec{y}$ matches with $\vec{x}$ and $\vec{z}$ matches with $\vec{c}$.\footnote{In the sections on arithmetic, we always use $x$ for variables of $\QRC$ and $y, z, u$ for variables of arithmetic.
-Furthermore, $u$ is reserved for the Gödel numbers of theories.}\ana{Warning: I changed the meaning of $y$ and $z$ to be consistent with the arithmetical completeness section} We then extend this notion to any formula as follows (we add $\tauisig(u)$ to the axioms of the interpretation of any relation symbol to guarantee that every theory is an extension of $\isig{1}$).
+A realization $\cdot\is$ interprets each $n$-ary relation symbol $S(\vec{x}, \vec{c})$ as an $(n+1)$-ary $\Sigma^0_1$ formula $\sigma(u, \vec{y},\allowbreak \vec{z})$ in the language of arithmetic, where $\vec{y}$ matches with $\vec{x}$ and $\vec{z}$ matches with $\vec{c}$.\footnote{In the sections on arithmetic, we always use $x$ for variables of $\QRC$ and $y, z, u$ for variables of arithmetic.
+Furthermore, $u$ is reserved for the Gödel numbers of axioms of theories.} We then extend this notion to any formula as follows (we add $\tau(u)$ to the axioms of the interpretation of any relation symbol to guarantee that every theory is an extension of $T$).